mpilone/vaadin-plupload/README.md

   event is fired
 * The filename passed to the Receiver during output stream creation may be inaccurate as Plupload labels chunks with a filename of "blob"

+## Future Enhancements
+* Better support for retries by not closing/flushing the input stream until the chunk is successful
+* Support the maximum file size detection on the client side

 This is a work in progress and it has not been thoroughly tested.